-Did you predict that U.S. stocks would sell off steeply in December 2018, and then recover in January 2019?
+Did you predict that U.S. stocks would sell off in December 2018, and then recover in January 2019?

-The Huygens tactical equity strategy
+The Huygens dynamic equity strategy

 So many investors react to volatile markets by moving their money to the sidelines, then waiting “until things settle down” to get back in.